What is USAv3?

 Amendments can patch holes in our hull, but they cannot save a ship that has been hijacked.
 Just as Americans once replaced the failing Articles of Confederation with the Constitution, we now need another political rebirth; one that conserves our freedoms, restores our democracy, and adapts our government to the realities and challenges of today.
 Until we regain control over our government, our environment, economy, and social unity will continue deteriorating because the government will continue to regulate our civilization in favor of financial interests.

-Is this even allowed?
+Is this legal?

 The Declaration of Independence, our nation’s founding document, the very thing that birthed our Union, says the following: